adobe/experience-platform-streaming-connect/README.md

 Publishing 5 messages for Data set 5d86d1a29ba7e11648cc3afb and schema https://ns.adobe.com/<tenant>/schemas/090d01896b3cbd72dc7defff1290eb99
 Published 5 messages
 ```
-This will also save the values for entities created in application.conf for running test multiple times with same values.

-In case the resources are already created then you can run only data generation script to send data to Adobe
+The quick-start script will save values for newly created resources like schema and dataset in application.conf making it easier to run test multiple times.
+Assuming the resources already exist, you have the option of running the data generation script to send data to Adobe Experience Platform.
-The values for IMS Org, SchemaID, data set id and topic should be stored in application.conf else it will prompt for missing values.
 ```
 cd scripts
 ./generate_data.sh <count>